You will be charged $9.99 per month for Gyroscope OS, renewing automatically. Cancel anytime to stop renewal. Terms

 With the right nutritional preparation and once your body is accustomed to ketone production from a low carb diet or shorter fasts, you can start to go a few days without eating and feel great!
 Occasional multi day fasts are a powerful and simple way to improve your metabolic health as well as promote autophagy (important cellular cleanup and recycling).
 These occasional longer fasts, done under supervision of an expert, have many physical and mental benefits.

 Through hormesis, the body becomes stronger by experiencing and recovering from acute stress.
 The most popular example of this is exercise, but there are many other ways to strengthen your body like breathwork and exposure to cold and heat.
 Gradual and planned exposure to cold (commonly with cold showers) will help to strengthen your vascular system, improve stress tolerance, and provides many other physical and mental benefits.

 Are you ready?

-You can follow along this roadmap yourself in Gyroscope Pro, or start on Gyroscope X to get an expert guiding you through each step and keeping you accountable along the way.
+You can follow along this roadmap yourself in Gyroscope AI, or start on Gyroscope X to get an expert guiding you through each step and keeping you accountable along the way.